Where To Eat & Watch Football If You're Not A Falcons FanFor Atlanta transplants in search of an NFL home, away from home.

 For Cleveland Browns Fans

 Creatwood Tavern in Smyrna has a sign hanging from the rafters that says, “You’re in Cleveland Browns Country.”
 Not that you’d need a sign to tell you that on game days.
-All of the staff have on Browns shirts, multiple Browns flags hang from the ceiling and on the walls, and the place channels the energy of the actual Dawg Pound with Browns fans whose eyes are glued to the many, many TVs throughout the restaurant.
-Their menu offers a variety of choices but the wings and fried pickles are our favorites.
-A full bar and plenty of beer options will help to soothe the sting of another predictable fourth-quarter meltdown.
-So will the familiar call and response of “Here we go Brownies, here we go” followed immediately by folks woofing.
+All of the staff have on Browns shirts, multiple Browns flags hang from the ceiling and on the walls, and the place channels the energy of the actual Dawg Pound.
+There are many, many TVs throughout the restaurant for fans to glue their eyes.
+Their menu offers a variety of choices, but the wings and fried pickles are our favorites.
+A full bar and plenty of beer options help soothe the sting of another predictable fourth-quarter meltdown.
+So will the familiar call and response of “Here we go Brownies, here we go” followed immediately by woofing.
 Losing never feels good, but we assume it’s easier to stomach when your belly’s full and you’re surrounded by friends who will bark with you.

 For (Mostly) New York Giants Fans

 If you want the best of both worlds, you should head to The Monticello in Marietta.
 The front room and outdoor patio have TVs that play every NFL game on Sunday.
 Cowboys fans happily sit next to Falcons fans, enjoying the Sunday brunch menu and smoking hookah.
 But the back room has a sea of dark blue and red shirts and is where the New York Giants fans post up.
 A DJ provides pump-up music on the elevated stage during commercial breaks as a light show spins on the wall behind.
 But when the game is on, it’s all about the Giants.
-We suggest ordering the Shrimp & Crab Omelete, which is stuffed solid like a fourth-and-inches pile up, and enjoying the party vibes as you watch the Giants try to come out on top in the NFC East.
+We like ordering the Shrimp & Crab Omelete, which is stuffed solid like a fourth-and-inches pile up.
+And we enjoy the party vibes and watching Giants fans stress out in the heated NFC East every year.

 Mazzy's Sports Bar & Grill